Using options in attributes

 type: Array,

 This option is validation.
+This option is dynamic.
 Requires a hash value that must describe the value structure of the output attribute.

 Only works with the Hash type.
 You can add a custom type through the hash_mode_class_names configuration.